DetectCPIS/africa_hyperarid_cpis_shp/README.md

 …
 …
 Africa_hyperarid_cpis_2024.zip: CPIS in Africa’s hyperarid areas in 2024 (unzip to obtain the shp file)

+Note that there is no available Landsat satellite data in 2012.
 <br />
 **All rights reserved.**
 <br />